-After the initial screening for all newborns within the first month, infants with risk factors should be tested every six months until age 3.
+After the initial screening for all newborns within the first month, infants with risk factors should be tested every 6 months until age 3.

 Children in this age range should be tested as needed.
-Those who are at risk for hearing loss should be tested at least every six months until age 3.
-Behavioral tests are used, such as visual reinforcement audiometry and conditioned play audiometry, that measure responses of the child to speech and other sounds presented through speakers.
+Those who are at risk for hearing loss should be tested at least every 6 months until age 3.
+Behavioral tests are used, such as visual reinforcement audiometry and conditioned play audiometry, which measure responses of the child to speech and other sounds presented through speakers.

 Children in this age range should be tested as needed.
 Conditioned play audiometry is the most commonly used hearing test for this age range.
 The sounds are presented through earphones or a bone vibrator rather than speakers.